Dementia: Exercise

+Exercise programs may improve the ability of people with dementia to perform daily activities, but the best type of exercise is still unclear.

 Assistive technology and digital health

-There is a lack of high-quality scientific evidence to determine whether assistive technology effectively supports people with dementia to manage memory issues.
-Some of the specific things that are used today that helps with dementia today are: clocks, communication aids, electrical appliances the use monitoring, GPS location/ tracking devices, home care robots, in-home cameras, and medication management are just to name a few.
-As the technology advances, virtual reality is also being explored as a powerful technology to elicit memories and to improve wellbeing.
+Assistive technologies may be used to improve the quality of life for individuals with dementia, support their independence, and assist caregivers.
+These technologies include home automation systems, digital assistive tools, and wearable sensors.
+Virtual reality is also being explored as a powerful technology to elicit memories and to improve wellbeing.

 Technology has the potential to be a valuable intervention for alleviating loneliness and promoting social connections.
 It could facilitate activities of daily living, and provide ways to connect people that are geographically distant.

 Other types of developed technologies to aid services include telehealth or telemedicine services, using digital communication for delivery of health-related services and information through phone calls, mobile apps, and video conferencing.

 Telemedicine has given results for cognitive assessment and diagnosis that are similar to in-person visits, and it has also helped improve outcomes after rehabilitation.
 Telemedicine is often well received by people affected by dementia who can rely on the support of staff and family to navigate the technology.
 While it has potential to widen access to services, those with sensory impairment may be excluded.

 Digital health interventions can play a role in supporting family caregivers of people with dementia, by offering a source of support from connective platforms, with 24/7 accessibility, as well as opportunity for remote monitoring.
 However, challenges such as the digital divide, privacy concerns and the need for greater personalisation for individual users are recognised issues.

-Remotely delivered information for caregivers

 Remotely delivered interventions including support, training and information may reduce the burden for the informal caregiver and improve their depressive symptoms.
-There is no certain evidence that they improve health-related quality of life.

 In several localities in Japan, digital surveillance may be made available to family members, if a person with dementia is prone to wandering and going missing.